 What you see changes with angle and lighting, just like the surface of the lake.

-For the forest scene (Vine maples in autumn along the Santiam River, courtesy of Mike Putnam), the components are leaf-shaped, also three-dimensional, and layered like the foliage of the trees.
+For the fall foliage (“Vine Maples in Autumn along the Santiam River”, courtesy of Mike Putnam), the components are leaf-shaped, also three-dimensional, and layered like the foliage of the trees.

 Again, what you see changes with view and lighting:

-Return to the Home Page to see how these “extra dimensional” images are put together and for links to more examples.
+Return to the Home Page to see how these “Xtra-Dimensional” images are put together and for links to more examples.